ONLINE REGISTRATION CLOSES THURSDAY 2/27. ONSITE REGISTRATION AVAILABLE.

 FRIDAY NIGHT SUPERVISION: “Play Therapy Supervision Toward RPT” with Robyn Gobbel, LCSW, RPT-S at Quality Suites – 7:00 p.m. - 9:00 p.m. - Supervision: Two-hour supervision is available on Friday evening for an additional fee of $50.00 with a minimum of 4 participants.
 These hours may count toward the supervision hours required for obtaining Registered Play Therapist status through the Association of Play Therapy, Inc. (APT) and/or Certified Play Therapist status through the International Board of Examiners of Certified Play Therapists (IBECPT).
 Click here to register.

 NEW TO PLAY THERAPY- INFORMATIONAL MEETING: MIAPT is excited to offer this free opportunity to learn some basics about play therapy.
 Jason Clanton, LLP, Registered Play Therapist will present: a brief overview of play therapy, some main play therapy theories, creating a play therapy space, what toys to include in a play room, how to conduct a session, criteria for becoming a registered play therapist, and a play therapy video showing an actual play therapy session, followed by a question and answer period.
 This is a great place to get started, at a price you can’t afford to pass up – Free!
-Quality Suites at 7:00 p.m.
+Training in Room M119 at 7:00 p.m. at Lansing Community College.

 HANDOUTS: Our policy is to email all handouts.
 Please include a valid email address with your registration to receive the handouts.